PCA - Priority Conservation Areas

 - Regional Recreation

 The next opportunity to nominate new PCAs will occur as part of the next iteration of Plan Bay Area, no later than 2025.

 In November 2021, MTC and ABAG were awarded a grant from the Sustainable Agricultural Lands and Conservation (SALC) Program managed by the California Department of Conservation to support a refresh of the PCA planning framework.
 This effort kicked off in June 2022.
 It will identify recommendations to make the region’s conservation planning framework more data-driven and science-based by late 2023, while also incorporating a wider range of policy concerns, such as equity and resilience to climate hazards.

-- Evaluate all aspects of the current PCA nomination, evaluation and designation process;
+- Evaluating all aspects of the current PCA nomination, evaluation and designation process;

-- Identify the needs of project applicants; and
+- Identifying the needs of project applicants; and

-- Develop guidelines and resources, with an emphasis on data and mapping.
+- Developing guidelines and resources, with an emphasis on data and mapping.

 Partnership and collaboration will be a key component of the PCA refresh.
 Planned activities for partner and stakeholder engagement (including with local jurisdictions) will include workshops, surveys, one-on-one and small group focused discussions, among others.